 Adelaide

 This rapidly developing city on the country’s south coast is booming with culture and events.
-The fact that it’s within close proximity to one of Australia’s top wine country regions is a major bonus too.
+The fact that it’s within close proximity of one of Australia’s top wine country regions is a major bonus too.

 Once known as a “sleepy” city, Adelaide has truly flourished into a hot destination for culinary, art, and festival enthusiasts.
 Uncover seemingly hidden restaurants and watering holes nestled in the city center’s narrow side streets and feel like a food and beverage pioneer.
 Local craft beer, curated cocktails, and tapas are some of the gems you’ll find.